TateMedia/pagediff/README.md

 ###Output options

     --threshold=nn          Percentage of differing pixels needed before an output image is created.
+Default 0
-Default 0 --hide-before-and-after Hide the before and after images in the output.
-Just show composite --before-dir=xxx        Directory to put the before image in.
+    --hide-before-and-after Hide the before and after images in the output.
+Just show composite
+    --before-dir=xxx        Directory to put the before image in.
     --after-dir=xxx         Directory to put the after image in.
     --output-dir=xxx        Directory to put the output image in.
+    --filter=xxx            Filter to use to highlight changes.
+Two options at the moment "differ_green_red" (default) and
+                            "differ_super_red"

+###Server options

+See server mode below.

+    --port=nnnn             Port number.
+Default 8000
+    --head=xxx              Filename of a file containing text to go in the
+                            <head> element

 Further info:
   https://github.com/TateMedia/pagediff